 Safety and security at Centria

-At Centria, safety means occupational health and safety (OHS) and security means security systems (e.g., Access control, video surveillance, etc.), security practises and guarding.
+At Centria, safety means occupational health and safety (OHS) and security means security systems (e.g., Access control, video surveillance, etc.), security practices and guarding.
 Security includes also, for example, personnel security, assets protection, information security, cyber security, and premises surveillance.
 At Centria, the different aspects of corporate security are applied and, following threat and risk assessments, security arrangements are scaled to the level required.
 Safety and security are not mutually exclusive, but work overlapping in different areas of security.

 Security planning is influenced by the threat and risk assessments mentioned above.
 These are assessed annually at Centria in conjunction with various authorities and are used to update safety plans and implement the necessary security arrangements.
 Training and exercises are also part of the overall security system.
 The most typical security activities that are visible to all of us include camera surveillance and access control, guarding, janitorial services and structural security solutions in the building.